Search

 -

-In order to sign into Canvas, you will need to:
+In order to sign into Canvas, you will need to do the following:

 -

-4. Your course will be available to students.
-While you can unpublish courses, it is best to make sure that your course is in the desired format to avoid confusion.
+4. Your course will then be available to students.
+Although you can unpublish courses, it is best to make sure that your course is in the desired format to avoid confusion.

-Carey asks that instructors open their courses to students two weeks prior to the term start (not all materials must be available to students from the start though).
+Carey asks that instructors open their courses to students 2 weeks prior to the term start.
+(Note: Not all materials need to be available to students at that time.)

 -

-You and your students will be automatically enrolled into your course through SIS, however TAs and other members of the course must be manually added to courses.
+You and your students will be automatically enrolled into your course through SIS; however, teaching assistants (TAs) and other members of the course must be manually added to courses.

-3. Enter the email address of the user you’d like to add, select the correct role and click Next.
-If you are adding more than one user, enter a comma between each address
+3. Enter the email address of the user you would like to add, select the correct role, and choose Next.
+If you are adding more than one user, enter a comma between each address.

 4. Once Canvas finds the users, it will confirm that you may add them to your course.
-Click Add Users to confirm their addition to your course
+Select Add Users to confirm their addition to your course.

 -